Faculty

 Clinical Professor

 David DeRemer received his B.S.
 Biology and Pharm.D. degrees from the University of Kentucky.
 Following graduation, he completed a Pharmacy Practice Residency and an Oncology specialty residency at the University of Kentucky Chandler Medical Center.
 He followed that with an Oncology Postdoctoral Fellowship focusing on Drug Discovery/Development at the University of Kentucky.
 DeRemer is a fellow of the American College of Clinical Pharmacy (ACCP) and the Hematology Oncology Pharmacist Association (HOPA).
-He is currently the President-Elect for HOPA and actively participates in multiple HOPA committees.
-He joined the University of Florida College of Pharmacy in September 2017 and is actively participating in early phase UF Health Cancer Center clinical trials.
+He joined the University of Florida College of Pharmacy in September 2017 and practices in the UF Health Cancer Center Experimental Therapeutics Group (ETG).

 Julio D Duarte